 This accessible guide offers a concise introduction to the science behind worry in children, summarising research from across psychology to explore the role of worry in a range of circumstances, from everyday worries to those that can seriously impact children’s lives.

 Wilson draws on theories from clinical, developmental and cognitive psychology to explain how children’s worry is influenced by both developmental and systemic factors, examining the processes involved in pathological worry in a range of childhood anxiety disorders.
 Covering topics including different definitions of worry, the influence of children’s development on worry, Generalised Anxiety Disorder (GAD) in children, and the role parents play in children’s worry, this book offers a new model of worry in children with important implications for prevention and intervention strategies.

 Understanding Children’s Worry is valuable reading for students in clinical, educational and developmental psychology, and professionals in child mental health.

 Table of Contents

 1. What is Worry?
 2. Children’s Worry and Development 3.
-Children’s Worry and the Family Concordance 4.
+Children’s Worry and the Family 4.
 When Children’s Worry becomes a Problem 5.
 Children’s Worry and Psychological Disorders 6.
-A New Developmental Understanding of Worry Bibliograph Index
+A New Developmental Understanding of Worry Bibliography Index

 Charlotte Wilson is a clinical psychologist and assistant professor in clinical psychology at the University of Dublin, Trinity College.